What are kidneys?

 It’s easiest to think of the kidney system in two parts:

 - The tissue part of the system that cleans the blood – the kidney

 - The drainage part of the system that links up to your bladder

-The kidney has 2 big blood vessels taking the blood in and out from the body to be cleaned.
+The kidney has two big blood vessels taking the blood in and out from the body to be cleaned.
 There are thousands and thousands of tiny filters and blood vessels inside the kidney that do the blood cleaning and make urine.
-Even though your kidneys might seem little compared to the rest of your body, this filtering system has enough space to clean your blood hundreds times a day.
+Even though your kidneys might seem little compared to the rest of your body, this filtering system has enough space to clean your blood hundreds of times a day.
 The filters produce urine that collects in the drainage system of the kidney.